apache/flink/docs/dev/table/tableApi.md

 </div>
 </div>

-The `Window` parameter defines how rows are mapped to windows. `Window` is not an interface that users can implement.
-Instead, the Table API provides a set of predefined `Window` classes with specific semantics, which are translated into underlying `DataStream` or `DataSet` operations.
-The supported window definitions are listed below.
 Window properties such as the start and end timestamp of a time window can be added in the select statement as a property of the window alias as `w.start` and `w.end`, respectively.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">